MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-storage.md

 - Decide the VM type corresponding to the supported disks needed.

-- consider the different HW resources for different type of applications and whether to use Node pools.
+- Consider the different HW resources for different type of applications and whether to use Node pools.

 - Consider creating Storage classes and whether retain policies are needed.

 - If NFS is needed and Performance is a must consider using Azure NetApp Files

-- Choose the appropriate storage type: Azure Disks, Azure Files, third party
+- Choose the appropriate storage type: Azure Disks, Azure Files, third party.

 ## Design recommendations